Connect with ocean experts and explore topics from corals to coastal science with our audio podcast.

 The National Geodetic Survey has been measuring land to determine points on the ground and the angles, distances, and heights between them since the 1800s.
 To do this accurately, you have to understand the force of gravity.
 We talk with a NOAA geodesist to understand what gravity is, why and how it changes, and what it means for NOAA.

-Money does not grow on trees, but it could be growing in our coastal salt marshes and sea grass beds.
 A team of researchers is working at Waquoit Bay Research Reserve on Cape Cod in Massachusetts on the Bringing Wetlands to Market project to study the connections between coastal wetlands, carbon dioxide uptake and storage, and the global carbon trading economy.
 Wetlands have the potential to serve as valuable assets in carbon trading markets – but only if we protect them, and don't dig up the treasure!

 Nurdles are small plastic pellets that are causing a big problem.
 But citizen scientists are fighting back.
 In this episode, learn how the Nurdle Patrol is taking on these problematic pellets, and how you can get involved.